Climate reflections

 To investigate the potential significance of this visual impression, all monthly HadCRUT3 temperatures were plotted against the monthly Mauna Loa measurements in the diagram below.

 Diagram showing HadCRUT5 monthly global surface temperature estimate plotted against the monthly atmospheric CO2 content according to the Mauna Loa Observatory, Hawaii, back to March 1958.
-The red line is a polynomial fit with key statistics listed in the lower right part of the diagramLast month shown: January 2024.
-Last diagram update: 1 March 2024.
+The red line is a polynomial fit with key statistics listed in the lower right part of the diagramLast month included in analysis: July 2024.
+Last diagram update: 11 September 2024.

 The diagram above shows all HadCRUT3 monthly temperatures plotted against the monthly Mauna Loa CO2 values, since the initiation of these measurements in 1958.
 As the amount of atmospheric CO2 have risen steadily since 1958, although with annual variations, the oldest values of temperature and CO2 are plotted close to the left side of the diagram, and more recent values are progressively plotted towards the right side of the diagram.